CarlosBergillos/ts2vg/README.rst

 implementations to build visibility graphs from time series data.

-The visibility graphs and some of their properties (e.g. degree distributions) are computed quickly and efficiently, even for time series with millions of observations thanks to the use of `NumPy`_ and a custom C backend (via `Cython`_) developed for the visibility algorithms.
+The visibility graphs and some of their properties (e.g. degree distributions) are computed quickly and efficiently even for time series with millions of observations.

-The visibility graphs are provided according to the mathematical definitions described in:
+The visibility graphs are provided according to the mathematical definitions presented in:

 -  Lucas Lacasa et al., "*From time series to complex networks: The visibility graph*", 2008.
 -  Lucas Lacasa et al., "*Horizontal visibility graphs: exact results for random time series*", 2009.